alistairgeorge/cybersecurity/README.md

 - Traffic Obfuscation: By making message more complicated to interpret, obfuscation can be utilised to hide an attack and avoid detection.
 - Encryption: Several security features, such as data integrity, confidentiality, and data privacy, are provided by encryption.
 Unfortunately, security features are used by malware developers to hide attacks and avoid detection.

-**IPS**: Intrusion Prevention System is also known as Intrusion Detection and Prevention System.
-It is a network security application that monitors network or system activities for malicious activity.
+**IPS**: IPS (Intrusion Prevention System) is a network security application that monitors network or system activities for malicious activity.
+It is also known as Intrusion Detection and Prevention System.
 Major functions of intrusion prevention systems are to identify malicious activity, collect information about this activity, report it and attempt to block or stop it.